tubbo/ghettoblaster/README.md

 ## Deploying on Heroku

 Here's how to deploy on Heroku.
 It works.
+If you wish, you can fork the project and change the `.travis.yml` file to use your own Heroku API key, and deploy to Heroku simply by virtue of a passing test suite.
+We currently use Travis-CI to manage our continuous deployment on vip.thewonderbars.com.

 Create the app and push the code up

     $ heroku create my-ghettoblaster
     $ git push heroku master

-Set up the database
+Set up the database and load starter data

-    $ heroku run rake db:migrate
+    $ heroku run rake db:migrate db:seed

 Now, you can browse to <http://my-ghettoblaster.herokuapp.com/admin> and log in with username **admin@example.com** and password **password**.
 You should probably change this.